El Agustino

 El Agustino is a district of the Lima Province in Peru.
-It is part of city of Lima.

-Officially established as a district on January 6, 1965, the current mayor (alcalde) of El Agustino is Víctor Modesto Salcedo Ríos.
+It is part of the city of Lima, and it was established as a district on January 6, 1965.
+The current mayor (alcalde) of El Agustino is Richard Robert Soria Fuerte.
 The district's postal code is 10.

 Geography

-The district has a total land area of 12.54 km².
+The district has a total land area of 12.54 km2.
 Its administrative center is located 197 meters above sea level.
-Originally the boundary with Ate was marked by the Río Surco irrigation ditch, but in 1989 the eastern part of El Agustino (east of the El Agustino hill, which gave the district its name) broke away to form Santa Anita district with the Santa Anita section of Ate and surrounding areas.
+Initially, the boundary with Ate was delineated by the Río Surco irrigation ditch.
+However, in 1989, the eastern section of El Agustino, situated east of the El Agustino hill, separated to establish the Santa Anita district.
+This newly formed district incorporated the Santa Anita section of Ate along with surrounding areas.